malk/the-kebab-kata/README.md

 * Please high-five everyone in your team!
 * you are all *fired*!
 * you are a new version of yourselves, unrelated to the previous ones
-* I hire you to inherit the codebase of your pevious selves
+* I hire you to inherit the codebase of your previous selves
 * the *last* team *REALLY* did an awful job!
 They where awful!
 * But your new you is really good, I can see that!
 * please do a one minute audit of the code